folsen/sample-elasticbeanstalk/README.md

 # How to set up this project
+1. Make sure you have the AWS CLI installed and configured with a user that has access to create buckets and configure IAM users.
 1. Create your Elastic Beanstalk application through the [web console](https://console.aws.amazon.com/elasticbeanstalk/home).
 This is necessary to create the default service and instance roles that we need to